hinofafa/cdh-5.8-hadoop-pom/README.md

     <groupId>hk.ust.weiwa</groupId>

 You can now start writing your Hadoop code.
+When you are done, compile your project and package the jar file using the following commands: `mvn package`.